CognizantOneDevOps/Insights/README.md

 Major enhancements to Agent management framework to support multiple instances of same tool.
 All agent activties can now be performed via UI.
 New intuitive UI using latest Angular 6 technology.
-New textural inference Grafana panel.
+New textual inference Grafana panel.
-Business mapping design change.
+Business mapping design change which enables you to tag nodes with specific labels so as to group DevOps Metrics based on Product/Program/Portfolio